open-webrtc-toolkit/owt-server/doc/servermd/Server.md

         cd Release-<Version>/
         bin/daemon.sh start nuve
         bin/daemon.sh start app
    > **Note**: You can also deploy the sample application server on separated machine, follow instructions at Release-<Version>/extras/basic_example/README.md

 5. Choose a machine to run cluster-manager.
-This machine need not to be visible to clients, but must be visible to nuve and all workers.
+This machine does not need to be visible to clients, but should be visible to nuve and all workers.
 6. Edit the configurations of cluster-manager in Release-<Version>/cluster_manager/cluster_manager.toml.

     - Make sure the rabbit.port and rabbit.host point to the RabbitMQ server.